 The only mention of special deals or discounts on Dr Millers Holy Tea pertains to bulk purchases.
 If you order more than 10, you receive $9 off the retail price.
-However, the last few months have flown by with our readers taking advantage of Leptigen’s Special Trial Offer, which is simply the cost of shipping and handling.
-Click here to give it a try.
+However, the last few months have flown by with our readers taking advantage of the Special Trial Offer, which is simply the cost of shipping and handling.
+Click above to give it a try.

 - 1. Pharmacognostic studies of stem, roots and leaves of Malva parviflora L. (2014).
 National Center for Biotechnology Information.
 July 26, 2015.